 As the Northern part of Belgium lies below sea level (just as The Netherlands) the Flanders people opened the gates and flooded the land to make it very difficult for the Germans to march forward in high speed.

-The Awfulness of a War for Which the Belgian Army Was Not Prepared at All
+A War for Which the Belgian Army Was Not Prepared at All

 It was October, start of the cold season, when this war started.
 The Belgians had build trenches along the river Yser from Diksmuide to Nieuwpoort at the North Sea Canal.
 These trenches weren't deep and safe enough to be able to walk through them standing up straight and not get your head shot off by the Germans across the river.
 So they had to walk bended over.
 Also the sleeping quarters had low ceilings and no windows or doors.
 You had to crawl in and lay down on the dirt.
 Building good and reasonable comfortable trenches was not their first priority.